ADD CONDITION

 Pediatric Use

-For external use only.
-Pediatric patients aged 2 years and older may apply the product to painful muscles and joints, with gentle massage into the affected area.
-The application may be repeated as necessary, but should not exceed four times daily.
-It is important to keep the product out of reach of children.
-In the event of accidental ingestion, medical assistance should be sought or contact with a Poison Control Center is advised.
+For external use only, this product is indicated for adults and children aged 2 years and older.
+Pediatric patients should apply the product to painful muscles and joints, ensuring to gently massage it thoroughly into the affected area.
+Applications may be repeated as necessary, but should not exceed four times daily.

 Geriatric Use